wasp-lang/wasp/web/docs/database/operations/actions.md

 ---

 import { Required } from '@site/src/components/Required';
+import SuperjsonNote from './\_superjson-note.md';

 We'll explain what Actions are and how to use them.
 If you're looking for a detailed API specification, skip ahead to the [Options Reference](#options-reference).

-Actions are very similar to [Queries](/docs/database/operations/queries.md).
-The key difference is that Actions are meant to modify and add data, while Queries are only supposed to read it.
-Adding a comment to a blog post, liking a video, updating a product's price...
-These are some common examples of Actions.
+Actions are quite similar to [Queries](/docs/database/operations/queries.md), but with a key distinction: Actions are designed to modify and add data, while Queries are solely for reading data.
+Examples of Actions include adding a comment to a blog post, liking a video, or updating a product's price.

-Actions and Queries work hand-in-hand on keeping data caches fresh.
+Actions and Queries work together to keep data caches up-to-date.

 :::tip
 Actions are almost identical to Queries in terms of their API.